Ann Li

 2. Recipient (User 2): must receive and accept User 1's invitation to generate a playlist.

-The initial navigational and informational framework directed "receiving" users immediately off-site to playlists localized in their Spotify libraries.
+The initial navigation and information framework directed "receiving" users immediately off-site to playlists localized in their Spotify libraries.
 User feedback revealed 3 main insights:

-1. *Users were confused by the sudden redirect to Spotify.
-"Why is there this random playlist?"
+Users were confused by the sudden redirect to the Spotify playlist.

-2. Users disliked having their libraries loaded up with Discover Together playlists, but wanted an option to "archive" and review them later.
-"This is sick...(but) it's kinda annoying to be scrolling through them all the time.
-Is there a way to save for later?"
+Users disliked having their libraries loaded up with Discover Together playlists, but wanted an option to "archive" and review them later.

-3. Users did not realize there was more to the app– they saw the new playlist as an end-goal, and didn't explore the app further.
-"I didn't realize there was a whole website you guys made...I thought it basically just made a playlist and put it in Spotify for you."
+Users did not realize there was more to the app– they saw the new playlist as an end-goal, and didn't explore the app further once directed out of it.

-*Testing was done with minimal explanation or background provided to User 2.
-User 1 should never have the burden of explaining or walking User 2 through the process.
+Testing was done with minimal explanation or background provided to User 2.
+User 1 should not have to explain or walk User 2 through the process.
 That's our job!
 If the interaction was not clear enough, we reevaluated.

 Wireframing and Prototyping